 For example, installing a smaller cable might overload the circuit when you don’t do the proper calculations.
-The overloading of a solar PV cable poses considerable risk of overheating, fires, or even electrocution.
+The overloading of a solar PV cable poses a considerable risk of overheating, fires, or even electrocution.

-Another aspect is for the economic part of it.
+Another aspect is the economic part of it.
 When you don’t know what size you need to install, you might buy an oversized cable and lose a significant amount of money.

 Thus, doing a proper voltage drop calculation will protect not only your pocket but also the safety and integrity of your solar panel system.